 \begin{definition} The \emph{discretization} $f_N : E_N\to E_N$ of $f$ on the grid $E_N$ is the map $f_N = P_N\circ f_{|E_N}$. \end{definition}

-Such discretizations $f_N$ are supposed to reflect what happens when segments of orbits of the system $f$ are computed with a computer: in particular, if we take $N=10^k$, the discretization models computations made with $k$ decimal places.
+Such discretizations $f_N$ are supposed to reflect what happens when segments of orbits of the system $f$ are computed numerically: in the particular case $N=10^k$, the discretization models computations made with $k$ decimal places.
 The question we are interested in is then the following: can the dynamics of the system $f$ be inferred from the dynamics of (some of) its discretizations $f_N$?

-Here, we will focus on a number associated to the combinatorics of the discretizations, called the degree of recurrence.
+Here, we will focus on a number associated with the combinatorics of the discretizations, called the degree of recurrence.
 As every discretization is a finite map $f_N : E_N\to E_N$, each of its orbits is eventually periodic.
-Thus, the sequence of sets $(f_N^k(E_N))_{k\in\N}$ (the order of discretization $N$ being fixed) is eventually constant, equal to a set $\Omega(f_N)$ called the \emph{recurrent set}\footnote{Note that a priori, $(f_N)^k\neq (f^k)_N$.}.
+Thus, the sequence of sets $(f_N^k(E_N))_{k\in\N}$ (the order of discretization $N$ being fixed) is nested and eventually constant, equal to a set $\Omega(f_N)$ called the \emph{recurrent set}\footnote{Note that a priori, $(f_N)^k\neq (f^k)_N$.}.
 This set coincides with the union of the periodic orbits of $f_N$; it is the biggest subset of $E_N$ on which the restriction of $f_N$ is a bijection.
-Then, the \emph{degree of recurrence} of $f_N$, denoted by $D(f_N)$, is the ratio between the cardinality of $\Omega(f_N)$ and the cardinality of the grid $E_N$.
+Then, the \emph{degree of recurrence} of $f_N$, denoted by $\Dr(f_N)$, is the ratio between the cardinality of $\Omega(f_N)$ and the cardinality of the grid $E_N$.

 \begin{definition} Let $E$ be a finite set and $\sigma : E\to E$ be a finite map on $E$.
 The \emph{recurrent set} of $\sigma$ is the union $\Omega(\sigma)$ of the periodic orbits of $\sigma$.
 The \emph{degree of recurrence} of the finite map $\sigma$ is the ratio \end{definition}